-d) Equity shareholder holding more than 5 percent of equity shares along with the number of equity shares held at the beginning and at the end of the period are as given below:
+d) Equity shareholder holding more than 5 percent of equity shares along with the number of equity shares held at the beginning and at the end of the year are as given below:

-Name of the shareholder As at As at
+Name of the shareholder As As at at

-September 30, 2020 30, 2020 March 31, 2020
+Septembe r 30, 2020 March 3 1, 2020

 Number of shares % Number of shares %

 Larsen & Toubro Limited 100,527,734 61.04% 100,527,734 61.08%

-With effect from July 2, 2019, the Company has become a subsidiary of L&T. Accordingly, L&T has become the Promoter / Parent Company of the Company.
+\With effect from July 2, 2019, the Company has become a subsidiary of L&T. Accordingly, L&T has become the Promoter / Parent Company of the Company.

-e) In the period of five years immediately preceding September 30, 2020:

-i) The Company has allotted 83,893,088 and 41,765,661 fully paid up equity shares during the quarter ended March 31, 2016 and June 30, 2014 respectively, pursuant to 1:1 bonus share issue approved by shareholders.
-Consequently, options/ units granted under the various employee share based plans are adjusted for bonus share issue.

-ii) Pursuant to the approval of the Board and the Administrative Committee at its meetings held on June 28, 2017 and July 20, 2017 respectively, the Company bought back 4,224,000 equity shares of Rs 10 each on a proportionate basis, at a price of Rs 625 per equity share for an aggregate consideration of Rs 2,640 (Rupees Two thousand six hundred and forty million only), and completed the extinguishment of the equity shares bought back.
+- e) In the period of five years immediately preceding September 30, 2020: - i) The Company has allotted 83,893,088 and 41,765,661 fully paid up equity shares during the quarter ended March 31, 2016 and June 30, 2014 respectively, pursuant to 1:1 bonus share issue approved by shareholders.
+Consequently, options/ units granted under the various employee share based plans are adjusted for bonus share issue. - ii) Pursuant to the approval of the Board and the Administrative Committee at its meetings held on June 28, 2017 and July 20, 2017 respectively, the Company bought back 4,224,000 equity shares of Rs 10 each on a proportionate basis, at a price of Rs 625 per equity share for an aggregate consideration of Rs 2,640 (Rupees Two thousand six hundred and forty million only), and completed the extinguishment of the equity shares bought back.
 Capital redemption reserve has been created to the extent of nominal value of share capital extinguished amounting to Rs 42.
-The buyback and creation of capital redemption reserve was effected by utilizing the securities premium and free reserves.

-iii) The Company has not allotted any other equity shares as fully paid up without payment being received in cash.
+The buyback and creation of capital redemption reserve was effected by utilizing the securities premium and free reserves. - iii) The Company has not allotted any other equity shares as fully paid up without payment being received in cash.

-f) Employee stock based compensation
+Significant accounting policies and notes to the standalone interim financial statement f) Employee stock based compensation